Indica, Sativa and Hybrid. What’s the difference between these three distinct weed groups?

 Understanding the basics of Indica and Sativa

-When consumers think of aspects that separate indica and sativa, their mind normally wonders to indica being physically sedating and perfect for relaxation while sativa being energising and uplifting, going well with physical activity and social gatherings.
-Hybrid are thought to be a mix between then two strains.
+When consumers think of aspects that separate indica and sativa, their mind normally wonders about indica being physically sedating and perfect for relaxation while sativa is energising and uplifting, going well with physical activity and social gatherings.
+A hybrid is thought to be a mix between the two strains.

 However, indica does not always give that relaxing effect while Sativa doesn’t necessarily mean energy.
 When you look closely at the two strains, you will realise that the cannabinoids and terpenes in the strains are what determine your effect when consuming weed and not whether you are consuming one group over the other.
 In fact, the origins of Indica and Sativa are rooted in botany, not in terms of their effects.

 However, even after all this research, it is still deeply rooted that indicas, sativas, and hybrids deliver distinct effects.

 The terms ‘indica’ and ‘Sativa’ come from the 18th century to describe different cannabis species.
 Sativa described hemp plants found in Europe and western Eurasia and indica referred to intoxicating cannabis varieties found in India.

 However, today sativa refers to tall and narrow-leaf varieties of cannabis while indica describe stout, broad-lead plants.
 Although most of the cannabis varieties that we consume come from indica, both terms are used in the market today.

 So, what has an impact on strain effects?